racket/racket/racket/src/worksp/README.txt

 argument such as "x86" (32-bit mode) or "x86_amd64" (64-bit mode) to
 select the build mode.

+When using Power Shell, use the "msvcprep.ps1" script instead of "msvcprep.bat".
+Running the latter from PS will appear to work, but will not actually change any environment variables.

 After you have Visual Studio command-line tools set up, then you can build either the traditional Racket implementation or Racket-on-Chez (or both).